Glossary

 Mask |

-It is used to control the number of elements involved in vector computation in each repeat.
-The elements can be set in continuous mode or bit-by-bit mode. |
+It is used to control which elements participate in computation in each repeat of a vector computing instruction.
+It can be set in either contiguous mode or bitwise mode. |

 MTE1 |

-Memory transfer engine 1, which is the data transfer engine of the AI Core and is responsible for transferring data from the L1 Buffer to the L0A Buffer or L0B Buffer.
+Short for memory transfer engine 1, which is a data transfer engine of the AI Core.
+It transfers data from L1 Buffer to L0A Buffer, L0B Buffer, or other storage units.
 Note: The hardware capabilities may vary. |

 MTE2 |

-Memory transfer engine 2, which is the data transfer engine of the AI Core and is responsible for transferring data from the GM to the L1 Buffer, L0A Buffer, L0B Buffer, or Unified Buffer.
+Short for memory transfer engine 2, which is a data transfer engine of the AI Core.
+It transfers data from the GM to L1 Buffer, L0A Buffer, L0B Buffer, Unified Buffer, or other storage units.
 Note: The hardware capabilities may vary. |

 MTE3 |

-Memory transfer engine 3, which is the data transfer engine of the AI Core and is responsible for transferring data from the Unified Buffer to the Global Memory or L1 Buffer.
+Short for memory transfer engine 3, which is a data transfer engine of the AI Core.
+It transfers data from the Unified Buffer to the global memory, L1 Buffer, or other storage units.
 Note: The hardware capabilities may vary. |

 NC1HWC0 |

-A five-dimensional data format, where C0 is closely related to the hardware architecture.
-This format can improve the computation efficiency of matrix multiplication. |
+A 5D data format, where C0 is closely related to the hardware architecture.
+This format can improve the computational efficiency of matrix multiplication. |

 NCHW |

-Feature map data is stored in the order of [Batch, Channels, Height, Width]. |
+Feature map data stored in the layout of [Batch, Channels, Height, Width]. |

 ND |

-A common format, which is an N-dimensional tensor. |
+A common format representing an N-dimensional tensor. |

 NHWC |

-Feature map data is stored in the order of [Batch, Height, Width, Channels]. |
+Feature map data stored in the layout of [Batch, Height, Width, Channels]. |

 NPU |

-Neural-network processing unit It uses the data-driven parallel computing architecture and is dedicated to processing a large number of computing tasks in AI applications. |
+Short for neural-network processing unit.
+It uses the data-driven parallel computing architecture and is dedicated to processing a large number of computing tasks in artificial intelligence (AI) applications. |

 OP |

-An operator (OP) is a basic unit that performs specific mathematical operations or operations in a deep learning algorithm, such as the activation function (ReLU), convolution (Conv), pooling, and normalization (Softmax).
-These operators can be combined to build a neural network model. |
+An operator (OP) is the fundamental unit for executing specific mathematical computations or operations in deep learning algorithms.
+Common examples include activation functions (such as ReLU), convolution (Conv), pooling, and normalization (such as Softmax).
+These operators can be combined to build neural network models. |

 OpType |

 A general term for a type of operators.
 For example, there may be multiple Add operators on a network, named Add1 and Add2 respectively.
-However, the OpType of these operators is Add. |
+However, their type is simply Add. |

 Pipe |

-A core concept of the Ascend C programming paradigm, which is used to manage resources such as device memory in a unified manner.
+A core concept in the Ascend C programming paradigm, which is used to manage resources such as device memory in a unified manner.
 One kernel function can initialize only one pipe object. |

 Preload |

-Before a computing task starts, necessary instructions or data are loaded to the cache to reduce the instruction or data access latency and improve the computing efficiency. |
+Before a computing task starts, necessary instructions or data is preloaded to the cache to reduce the instruction or data access latency and improve the computational efficiency. |

 Reduce |

-A dimension reduction operation is used to reduce the dimensions of a multi-dimensional tensor.
-Common dimension reduction operations include summation, averaging, maximum value calculation, and minimum value calculation. |
+Dimension reduction operation, which is used to reduce the dimensions of a multi-dimensional tensor.
+Common dimension reduction operations include summation, averaging, and computing maximum and minimum values. |

 Repeat |

-Each time a vectorized computation instruction is executed, eight data blocks are read for computation.
+Each time a vector computing instruction is executed, eight data blocks are read for computation.
 This is called a repeat.
-Generally, the data needs to be read and computed for multiple times in a loop. |
+In most cases, multiple repeats are required to complete the reading and computation of all data. |

-Repeat Stride |
+Repeat stride |

-Number of data blocks between the start address of the next repeat and the start address of the current repeat when the vectorized computation instruction is executed in a loop. |
+Number of data blocks between the starting data address of the next repeat and that of the current repeat when the vector computing instruction is executed iteratively. |

-Repeat Times |
+Repeat times |

-Number of times that the vectorized computation instruction is executed in a loop. |
+Number of times that a vector computing instruction is executed iteratively. |

 Scalar |

-The scalar unit is a scalar computation unit on the AI Core.
-It is responsible for scalar data computation and instruction transmission to other units (such as the MTE, Vector Unit, and Cube Unit). |
+Scalar Unit in the AI Core.
+It is primarily responsible for scalar computation and issuing instructions to other units (such as the MTE, Vector Unit, and Cube Unit). |

 SPMD |

-Single-Program Multiple-Data (SPMD) is a parallel programming model.
-It uses the same program to execute on multiple cores in parallel, but each core processes different data. |
+Short for Single-Program Multiple-Data, which is a parallel programming model that executes the same program on multiple cores, with each core processing different data. |

 Tensor |

-A tensor is an N-dimensional data structure that serves as a container for operator computation data.
-The most common tensors are scalars, vectors, and matrices.
+A tensor is a container for operator computation data.
+It is an N-dimensional data structure, most commonly represented as a scalar, vector, or cube.
 The elements of a tensor can include integer values, floating point values, or string values. |

 Tiling |